F1LT3R/multi-agent-flow/templates/REPORT.md

 # Context
 The flow has finished (successfully or not).
 You need to create a detailed report that will help the team learn and improve in future iterations.

-## File Path Context
+## CRITICAL: File Locations
+- **ALWAYS** use `list_directory` before reading source files.
+Code may be in `./src/`, `./lib/`, or other subdirectories - never assume file locations.
-- Read project files WITHOUT the `./` prefix (e.g., `./src/app.js`, `./index.js`)
+- Test files are alongside source code (e.g., `./calculator.test.mjs`)
-- Read test results from `./tests/`
-- Read user stories from `./stories/`
-- Write reports to `./stories/`
+- User stories are injected into your context (look for `## USER STORIES` section)

 # Instructions
+1. **FIRST**: Use `list_directory` to discover the project structure and locate source files
-1. Read the USER_STORIES from `./stories/`, test results from `./tests/`, and the project source code
+2. Read the user stories (from your context), test results (find `*.test.mjs` files), and the project source code
-2. Determine the flow outcome (success/failure/partial)
+3. Determine the flow outcome (success/failure/partial)
+4. **Return the complete report as your final message**

+   IMPORTANT: Do NOT attempt to save files yourself.
+   The orchestrator will automatically save your report to the ratchet directory.
+   Simply return the full markdown report content.
+The orchestrator handles all file operations.

-3. Generate a comprehensive report with these sections:
+5. Your report should include these sections:
    - **Status**: Success/Failed/Partial
    - **Report Context**: (see below for what to include)
    - **Original Task**: Quote the user's original request